London Perl Mongers is a group of people who use Perl in their work or personal programming projects and like to meet and talk about it.

 At the time of writing, Sue Spence is the leader of London.pm

-She follows a distinguished alumni of founding leader Dave Cross, Paul Mison, Mark Fowler, Simon Wistow, Greg McCarroll, Leon Brocard, Leo Lapworth and Tom Hukins.
+She follows a distinguished list of leaders, starting with founder Dave Cross, Paul Mison, Mark Fowler, Simon Wistow, Greg McCarroll, Leon Brocard, Leo Lapworth and Tom Hukins.
 See the history page for more details.

-You can send mails direct to whoever the current leader is by emailing email@example.com.
+You can send mails direct to whoever the current leader is by emailing this address.

-Yes; in addition to the pages mentioned above about the mailing list and IRC channel, we also have a section on frequently asked questions, a small glossary, a page about our history and another about the camel, as well as a page of general advice.
+Yes; in addition to the pages mentioned above about the mailing list and IRC channel, we also have a section on frequently asked questions, a small glossary, a page about our history and another about the camel.

 If you still have questions, why not join the mailing list and ask there?